MicrosoftDocs/mixed-reality/mixed-reality-docs/using-visual-studio.md

 ---
 title: Using Visual Studio to deploy and debug
-description: How to build, debug, and deploy apps for HoloLens and Windows Mixed Reality using Visual Studio.
+description: Learn how to build, debug, and deploy apps for HoloLens and Windows Mixed Reality using Visual Studio.
 author: pbarnettms
 ms.author: pbarnett
 ms.date: 10/24/2019